Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals indexes.

 Information Technology Services is the University department responsible for computer services, including staffing, maintenance and operation of Users Branches.

 Library of Congress is the national library of the United States.
-Also refers to the call number system used by Mortensen and Allen Libraries, and the subject headings used in the Libraries Catalog.
+Also refers to the call (number system) used by Harrison Libraries, and the subject headings used in the Libraries Catalog.

-Online database of the holdings of University Libraries, consisting of the Mortensen and Allen Libraries.
+Online database of the holdings of Harrison Libraries, consisting of the Mortensen and Allen Libraries.
 More generally, the database of the holdings of any library.
 The starting point for most research projects.

 Any micro-formatted reproduction.